mohitgakre/keepers/README.md

-This is an note taking app.
+This is a note taking app.
 You can note down your favorite memories in this app.